Jetfire: Transformers: Robots in Disguise

 In Transformers: Robots in Disguise, Skyfire is as loyal to devotion to Megatron, in contrast to his wing-mech Wind Sheer.
 The 2001 Robots in Disguise Deluxe Skyfire w/ Tow-Line included a Jetfire as a redeco of the Machine Wars Skywarp/Thundercracker mold.
 Skyfire transforms from a Dassault Rafale fighter jet to robot mode with a single-step, spring-loaded transformation.
 The two halves of his rifle store in his lower legs in jet mode.
 He was only available in a Deluxe-level two-pack with Tow-Line.
 This mold was also used to make Beast Wars II Dirge, Robot Masters Wingstun and BotCon 2006 exclusive Darkside Waspinator.

 Unicron trilogy

-In Transformers: Armada, Jetfire serves as Optimus Prime's second-in-command, with a witty, cheerful personality that helps to bridge the distance between Prime as leader and his troops.
-The friendly nature that keeps him popular amongst the Autobots hides a strong sense of intelligent judgment that has saved his team from numerous predicaments, and means that he will even speak up and tell Prime that he is wrong to his face.
+In Transformers: Armada, Jetfire serves as Optimus Prime's second-in-command, with a cheerful personality that helps to bridge the distance between Prime as a leader and his troops.
+The friendly nature that keeps him popular amongst the Autobots hides a strong sense of intelligent judgment that has saved his team from numerous predicaments and means that he will even speak up and tell Prime that he is wrong to his face.